Yes, America's Anchorman is away, and this is your undocumented anchorman.

 We were very carefully calculated as we went through each country.

-So I don't understand that southern border, but it seems like not the funding isn't put into it.
+So I don't understand that southern border, but it seems like the funding isn't put into it.

-But we all everybody's concerned and is on top of it, wants that border secured, and we need to send those people back, and they're not allowed to run into the country.
+But we all, everybody's concerned and is on top of it, wants that border secured.

-I mean, that's just insane.
+I mean, that's insane.

-Because it's not just the democ the Democrats want to get these people in, fast-track them to citizenship, uh, expand the welfare roles, which means expanding the government class that ministers to their needs uh and makes them reliable uh lobby fodder when they're trooping into the voting booths.
+And basically, in a two-party system, one and three-quarter parties are opposed to your position because it's not just the Democrats want to get these people in, fast-track them to citizenship, expand the welfare roles, which means expanding the government class that ministers to their needs and makes them reliable lobby fodder when they're trooping into the voting booths.

-That's why the Democrats want them and the Republicans, uh half the Republicans uh prepared to turn a blind eye because the uh the sort of Chamber of Commerce, Big business Wall Street Republicans want open borders, and the rest of them s don't even want to talk about it in case they're perceived as being racist or Hispanophobic or whatever it is.
+And the rest of them don't even want to talk about it in case they're perceived as being racist or Hispanophobic or whatever it is.

 So the problem here, Linda, is not just Obama.

-It's just that the lack of a principled opposition by what is supposed to be the opposition party on there's no party to articulate uh what you've just said.
+It's just the lack of a principled opposition by what is supposed to be the opposition party.

-He said in his Labor Day speech when he was calling for this quote, immigration rights nonsense.
+There's no party that is actually prepared to commit itself to enforcing immigration law and saying, no, when Obama says our immigration system is broken, he said in his Labor Day speech when he was calling for this, quote, immigration rights nonsense.

-Uh our immigration system is broken.
+Our immigration system is broken.

 It's broken because you broke it.